ZAID-BAARAB/MUSIC_STREAMING/README.md

 # music

-This template should help get you started developing with Vue 3 in Vite.
+This project should help get you started developing with Vue 3 in Vite using modern technologies for web developpment.

 ## Recommended IDE Setup